VizuaaLOG/BulmaJS/docs/docs/0.5/modal.md

     });
 </script>

-You then need to setup the event listeners for your button.
+You then need to set up the event listeners for your button.
 For example, below we link up our button to open the modal and the two buttons within the modal to close it.

 {% highlight javascript %}
     let modal = Bulma.create('modal', {element: document.querySelector('#example-modal')});